DCULibrary/open-refine-workshop/_workshop/import-data.md

 We will do it by uploading a file from a url <http://tiny.cc/dcuopenrefine>.
 This is taken from the __[*Carpentries*](https://carpentries.org)__ OpenRefine lessons, which this lesson is based on (see credits).

 ### Create your first OpenRefine project
-Once OpenRefine is launched in your browser
+Once OpenRefine is launched in your browser:
 * Click `Create Project` from the left hand menu
 * Select `Web Addresses (URLs)`
 * Enter `http://tiny.cc/dcuopenrefine` in the text box
 * Click `Next >>`

-OpenRefine will give you a preview of how it will parse your dataset.
-If you don't see anything in the preview it's because it has been unable to parse it correctly.
-There are various options of format types and how to generate the column titles.
-The next screen (see below) gives you options to ensure the data is imported into OpenRefine correctly.
-The options vary depending on the type of data you are importing.
+OpenRefine should give you a preview of how it will parse your dataset and gives various options to ensure the data is imported into OpenRefine correctly.
+The exact options vary depending on the type of data you are importing.
+For this exercise we'll make a few checks:

 * Click in the `Character encoding` box and set it to `UTF-8`.
 This can be important if you have a dataset that uses certain special characters.
 * Ensure the first row is used to create the column headings by checking the box `Parse next 1 line(s) as column headers` (this should already be checked)